 BIOplastic Material (BIOM)

 BIOM is a pilot project aiming to develop a renewable, biodegradable material that can replace oil-based plastic.
 Previous prototypes lacked of logistical infrastructure at the collection stage and the material was only biodegradable in industrial compost.
-The novelty of 2nd generation material (patent application no.: PP 92-2017) is its revolutionary ability to be home-composted.
+The novelty of 2nd generation material is its revolutionary ability to be home-composted.
 The ground-laying activity includes the development of a granulate from new material mixture with the required stability and temperature resistance.
 An automated production process (pressing, injection molding) is established in order to produce intermediate sheets needed for the design objectives and material datasheets.
 Two other main activities are based on designing final products: glasses and cups.

 The goal of the project is to launch new brand of 3D printed, on demand homeware titled “CLAY NEXT” to connect consumer electronics, digital fabrication tools and local craft production.
 Thanks to practical product design and fulfilment of market needs CLAY NEXT allows to link the traditional ceramics production to contemporary lifestyles and attractive forms.
 It aims to disrupt the image of traditional ceramic-making and to bring back local crafts products “Made in Slovakia”.
 Low volume 3D printing production allows not only mass customisation of products, it also allows for freedom of shape, high resolution details and, most importantly, the effective use of material.